MicrosoftDocs/customer-insights/ci-docs/engagement-insights/segments.md

 :::image type="content" source="media/segment-reports-filter.png" alt-text="A page views report with an expanded drop-down list to choose which segments to apply.":::

-Too apply a segment, open the report or funnel.
+To apply a segment, open the report or funnel.
 Select **Add condition** and choose **Filter by segment**.
 Choose the segment from the list that you want to apply.
 The segment gets be applied to the report.
 If a chart doesn't support the segment, it shows an error.

 You can apply *up to three segments* to a report or funnel.